eschnett/SimulationIO/README.md

 ### Installng the core library

 To install the utilities and object files, clone the repository.
-Then set your environment variables so that the make system can find your HDF5 and MPI libraries.
+Then open `Make.user` and change it to meet your needs.
 There are defaults set, but they may not work for you.
-The following environment variables are supported (and in this case set to the default):
+The supported settings (and defaults) are below:

 ```bash
 CXX=g++